imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 ## Flash
 ### Programming Flash from SDK
+SDK Program Flash Tool supports to program QSPI, NAND and NOR Flash directly.
+By simply selecting the MCS/Bin file and click Program button, we can test the Flash peripheral circuit.
+If `Verify after flash` is selected, the programming program will read and compare the data after program completes.
+If it report "verification success", we can say the Flash is working properly.
+For how to generate the program image, please refer to [Prepare Flash Image](#prepare-flash-image)

 ### Programming Flash from example designs

 ### Programming Flash from u-boot

+### Prepare Flash Image
+The MCS/Bin ROM file can be prepared by `Xilinx Tools` -> `Prepare ZYNQ Boot Image`.
+For details about the tool, please refer to its [help](http://www.xilinx.com/support/documentation/sw_manuals/xilinx2013_4/SDK_Doc/tasks/sdk_t_create_zynq_boot_image.htm)

+A FSBL application with `DEBUG_FSBL` globally defined during compilation, or an FSBL+Hello World application are good enough to test the Flash programming and Flash boot.

 ### Boot From Flash